eulersson/notes/content/ESL/English Class 8.md

 - Put a chair next to the wall.
 - Put a གཟན། under a table.

-- Put a paper in front the dust bin.
+- Put a paper in front of the dust bin.
 - Put a book far from the bell.
 - Put a pillow outside (Bāhira) the room (Kōṭhā).

 - Put a pencil under the plug.
-- Put an eraser on a monk's head.
+- Put an sharpner on a monk's head.
 - Put a book under a monk.

 - Put a pen in རྔུལ་ལེན།
-- Put a pencil in a चप्पल
+- Put a pencil in a sandal (चप्पल)
 - Put an eraser among pens.

+- Put the pen in your nose
+- Put a sandal on your knee
+- Put a sharpener

 ---
 ## 3. To Have (20 min)